 This confusion leads to projects such as Wikipedia trying to create an open space for anyone to use as they wish.
-This leads to social darwinism, not freedom, as the contents of that space is determined by a battle of wills.
+This leads to social Darwinism, not freedom, as the content of that space is determined by a battle of wills.
 Wikipedia has had to evolve to reproduce many of the structures of a real Free Software project to tackle these problems.
 But people still regard its earlier phase as a model for emulation, whereas it should serve as more of a warning.

 It is therefore the condition of Freedom rather than the condition of Open Source that art should aspire to.
 Prior to the extension of copyright to cover art as well as literature, art was implicitly free.
-The physical artefacts of art were expensive to own and difficult or impossible to transport.
+The physical artifacts of art were expensive to own and difficult or impossible to transport.
 But the content of art was free to use.
-Michaelangelo could rip off christian and pagan imagery to paint a ceiling, generations of artists could riff on the theme of the cruxifiction, and anyone could carve a statue of Venus.
+Michelangelo could rip off christian and pagan imagery to paint a ceiling, generations of artists could riff on the theme of the crucifixion, and anyone could carve a statue of Venus.
 The representational freedom of artists, part of which is the freedom to depict and build or comment on existing culture, to continue the conversation of culture, is the freedom of art.

 With photography and now electronic media, copyright and trademarks have increasingly restricted the artists freedom to continue the conversation of culture.
 Where once artists could paint gods and kings, they must now be careful not to paint chocolate and the colour purple or they will infringe Cadbury’s trademark.
 And new computer technology makes it possible to physically lock artists out of mass media imagery, closing off part of the world from art’s freedom of representation.